deic-dk/files_sharding/README.md

    For user sharding, there should be max one of these per file/folder request and typically, when browsing directories with the web interface or a WebDAV client, only one in total:
-   The initial propfind on the head-node will be redirected to, say, slave1, and all subsequent requests will go directly to slave1.
+   An initial propfind on / on the head-node will return URLs to, say, slave1, and all subsequent requests will go directly to slave1.
+   Direct propfinds on, /some/dir, will be redirected to, say, slave1, and all subsequent requests will go directly to slave1.

-   It remains to be seen if this is also so for the sync clients - in particular for put and mkcol.
+   It remains to be seen if this is also so for the sync clients, or if they will insist on using connecting to the head-node - in particular for put and mkcol.
 If it is not so, an easy work-around is to display a user's slave-node in his preferences and instruct him to use this as sync URL.

-   In path-sharded folders, there may be multiple redirects per file/folder request, but again, with WebDAV clients, we expect there to be only one up front - and then perhaps a few more - depending on how many slave-nodes the folder is spread over.
+   For path-sharded folders, there may be multiple redirects per file/folder request, but again, with WebDAV clients, we expect there to be only one up front - and then perhaps a few more - depending on how many slave-nodes the folder is spread over.